-It will provide you with the opportunity to experience our practice first-hand by attending and participating in transactional closings, client meetings, strategy sessions, hearings and trials.
+It will provide you with the opportunity to experience our practice first-hand by attending and working on transaction and advocacy documents, conducting research, attending client meetings, strategy sessions, hearings and trials.
 You will be encouraged to work independently on some matters, all the while having support and guidance.

 In Vancouver, our rotation system allows articling students to spend time working with lawyers in each of our practice areas: business law (including tax), real estate, and litigation (including labour and employment).
 While working in these areas, students are encouraged to approach and work with lawyers who practise in more specialized practice areas.
 In each rotation, you will work on a wide variety of files and projects, and get exposure to a diverse range of expertise and styles.

-Students will have two mentors in each rotation.
-Our mentors are experienced lawyers who will provide assistance, support and guidance throughout the articling period.
+Members of our Student Committee act as mentors in each rotation.
+They are experienced lawyers who will provide assistance, support and guidance throughout the articling period.
 They are responsible for assisting students in managing their workload, and for ensuring that students receive interesting and challenging work, as well as a balanced articling experience.
 Each student is also assigned a principal lawyer to oversee their progress and to provide assistance with their professional responsibility and practice obligations.